alisahp/infrastructure/jenkins/README.md

 ### Region
 Choose the region you would like to work with.
 In my case I chose to work with us-east-1.
-However this is not required you can choose any region
-* change below items according to your own AWS account
+However this is not required you can choose any region.
+Change below items according to your own AWS account

 * vi configurations/us-east-1/jenkins.tfvars
 	* s3_bucket                       =   "acirrustech-iaac"